-Sharmila Lawrence is a Senior Consultant with over 15 years of experience in project management, research, and program design.
+Sharmila Lawrence has 20 years of experience in project management, research, and program design.
 She previously served as a Research Associate at the National Center for Children in Poverty (NCCP) at Columbia University’s Mailman School of Public Health coordinating a multi-million dollar federally funded research project on early education.
-At Marga Inc. she manages the Race and Equity in Philanthropy Group initiative, facilitates and coordinates the programming of the Anchor Institution Task Force’s Health Professionals Subgroup, and undertakes research for both the Newark Anchor Collaborative’s Signature Program on Racial Equity and the United Philanthropy Forum’s Racial Equity Committee.
+At Marga Inc. she manages the Race and Equity in Philanthropy Group initiative, facilitates and coordinates the programming of the Anchor Institution Task Force’s Health Professionals Subgroup, and oversees research for the Newark Anchor Collaborative’s Signature Program on Racial Equity.